Barbara loves swimming and snorkeling in Florida. She loves to share her knowledge of dangerous creatures to keep her readers safe!

 Flower Sea Urchin

 The most dangerous type of urchin is the flower sea urchin, which is very beautiful as its appearance seems to be a flower.
 The flowers are poison forceps which will cause paralysis and even death.
-Current data show several people have been killed by the flower sea urchin.
+Current data shows several people have been killed by the flower sea urchin.

-Remember, look but do not touch!
+Remember, look but do not touch.

 Yes, there are crocodiles in Florida, so be aware of them!

-They can grow to 22 feet in length and are hazardous to swimmers, divers, and snorkelers in the saltwater.
+They can grow to 22 feet in length and are hazardous to swimmers, divers, and snorkelers in saltwater.

 These endangered reptiles kill and hurt people every year.
 Reports state that crocodiles are more vicious than alligators because they will chase their prey, even if it is human.

 I will give a shark all the territory it wants.
 I do not wear jewelry or anything shiny when I am in saltwater.
 Sharks can see in color, and their eyesight becomes enhanced at night, so it is very dangerous for night diving.

 One should never wear orange or yellow and never swim with even the most minor cut on your body.
 Sharks have an intense sense of smell and will attack.

 Splashing and vibrations in the water attract sharks.
 This probably explains why so many swimmers are attacked on Florida's beautiful beaches during the summer months.